kaijie0420/order/README.md

 ### Before you start
 Create a .env file under the root directory.
 You may refer to .env.example for the variable used.
 ### How to start
+Run `npm install` to install necessary library into the project.
-Run `npm start` to start the server.
+Then run `npm start` to start the server.